PipeWire

 Automatic profile selection

 WirePlumber has profile auto-switching enabled by default.
 It can automatically switch between HSP/HFP and A2DP profiles whenever an input stream is detected.
-You can disable it with:
+You can disable it with the following command:

 pipewire-media-session has it disabled by default.
 You can set bluez5.autoswitch-profile property to true to enable it: